GraphWalker/graphwalker.github.io/content/general_workflow/Tests_execution.md

 </project>
 ```

-4\.
-CD into the login folder, and run following:
+4\. cd into the login folder, and run the following:

 ```sh
 %> cd login
 %> mvn graphwalker:generate-sources
 ```

-The last command will automatically generate an interface of the model in Login.graphml.The interface is found in the folder **target/generated-sources/graphwalker/**.
+The last command will automatically generate an interface of the model in Login.graphml.
+The interface is found in the folder **target/generated-sources/graphwalker/**.

-If you check your folder, it will contain following files and folders:
+If you check your folder, it will contain the following files and folders:

 ```sh
 %> tree